tired-runner/CRLSet-Mirror/README.md

 10. Open ungoogled-chromium and navigate to [https://revoked.badssl.com/](https://revoked.badssl.com/).
 You should see an error from the revoked certificate!

 ### Non systemd auto updates
-0. Locate your ungoogled chromium CertificateRevocation folder location.
+0. Locate your ungoogled-chromium CertificateRevocation folder location.
 1. Use chron or whatever other task scheduling mechanism to run `mirror-crl --path <your CertificateRevocation location>` with whatever frequency you want

 ### Locating your CertificateRevocation folder